pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ### Returns

-Returns GrantTokenResult.
-Access the token string via GrantTokenResult.token.
+- GrantTokenResult with token string at GrantTokenResult.token.

 ### Other examples

-#### Grant an authorized client different levels of access to various resources in a single call
+Grant an authorized client different levels of access to various resources in a single call:

-The code below grants my-authorized-user_id:
-- Read access to channel-a, channel-group-b, and get to uuid-c.
-- Read/write access to channel-b, channel-c, channel-d, and get/update to uuid-d.

 ```
 1